-Hepatitis C is an infection by the hepatitis C virus (HCV) that causes inflammation of the liver and cell death.
-When people contract hepatitis C, approximately 25% will clear the virus from their bodies within one year of exposure, and 75% will develop chronic (long-term) infection.
+Hepatitis C is an infection by the hepatitis C virus that causes inflammation of the liver and liver disease.
+When people contract hepatitis C, approximately 25% will clear the virus within one year, and 75% will develop chronic (long-term) infection.
 There are 6 main types of Hepatitis C and many sub-types.
 It is possible to contract more than one type.

 - Needle-stick and sharps injury